-He is old enough to be her grandfather.
+He's old enough to be her grandfather.
 Christine thinks he likes that.
-As he moves over her and into her and arranges her like she is his little cadet doll, she thinks he is getting a sexual charge out of the oddness of their arrangement.
+As he moves over her and into her and arranges her like she's his little cadet doll, she thinks he's getting a sexual charge out of the oddness of their arrangement.

-She knows she is getting a sexual charge out of it.
+She knows she's getting a sexual charge out of it.
 And a nasty feeling of having something over Uhura every time she walks by her and the real Spock, the young Spock, the Spock she isn't screwing over and over and over.

 "Christine."
 His voice rasps like a file, like nails on the chalkboards in the museums of how things were.
 His hands are rough, too.
-Too many years on Romulus--he has told her his life story, shared it in images through the meld that enhances the sex.
+Too many years on Romulus—he's told her his life story, shared it in images through the meld that enhances the sex.

 Uhura never mentioned the meld.
-Christine realizes she and Uhura are not the friends she once thought.
-Not if Christine can do this--not that being with this Spock is wrong, it's the not telling that's wrong.
+Christine realizes she and Uhura aren't the friends she once thought.
+Not if Christine can do this—not that being with this Spock is wrong, it's the not telling that's wrong.

 She's enjoying the secret, enjoying the passion in stolen moments, in darkened corners, in rooms far off the Academy grounds.
 Never dives, though.
 Spock likes his rooms properly gentrified.
 He's nobility of some sort, after all.
 He's explained it to her, but she doesn't listen all that well.